Heather McPherson (politician)

-Heather McPherson (born May 9, 1972) is a Canadian politician who has represented the riding of Edmonton Strathcona in the House of Commons of Canada since 2019 as a member of the New Democratic Party (NDP).
+Heather McPherson (born May 9, 1972) is a Canadian politician who is the member of Parliament (MP) for Edmonton Strathcona.
+A member of the New Democratic Party (NDP), McPherson was first elected to the House of Commons in the 2019 general election.
+She ran to be the leader of the NDP in the 2026 leadership election, placing second.

 Early life

 McPherson was born on May 9, 1972, in Edmonton, Alberta.
 She attended Old Scona Academic High School in the Old Strathcona district.
-McPherson graduated from the University of Alberta, where she earned an undergraduate and master's degree in education.
+McPherson graduated from the University of Alberta, where she earned both undergraduate and master's degrees in education.
 She previously served as executive director of the Alberta Council on Global Co-operation, specializing in international development.